rhel-labs/learn-katacoda/ansible-introduction/step6.md

 ### host02

+SSH to host02 using the linux command `ssh`:

 `ssh host02`{{execute}}

+Verify that the hostname has changed, you should use `[root@host02 ~]#`

-type exit to return back to the control node.
+Type exit to return back to the control node.

 `exit`{{execute}}

 ### host03

+SSH to host03 using the linux command `ssh`:

 `ssh host03`{{execute}}

+Verify that the hostname has changed, you should use `[root@host03 ~]#`

-type exit to return back to the control node.
+Type exit to return back to the control node.

 `exit`{{execute}}